15 Nov Cardboard Baler Advantages: Recycling Equals Added Profits

 Everyone remembers the garbage barge that floated around the east coast years ago, which resulted in an increase in residential and municipal recycling, but few companies have taken the same approach to their business.

-One of the most often overlooked and easiest ways to decrease your disposal cost is by reducing the amount of
+Having a cardboard baler on hand is one of the most often overlooked and easiest ways to decrease your disposal cost is by reducing the amount of

 material that you have hauled away.
 For instance, if your waste stream has any amount of old cardboard boxes, you can separate them from the remaining trash and recycle them.
 In most cases it requires putting the material a baled form, which means purchasing a baler.
 These units are inexpensive and usually produce payback in under 12-18 Months.
 By remove the cardboard from the waste stream you can reduce your disposal fees accordingly, i.e., if 50 percent of your waste is old boxes, then you would reduce your disposal costs by an equal percentage of 50 percent.
 You can then sell the baled material to a recycler, or in some cases directly to a mill who will convert them into new paper.